unraid/docs/docs/unraid-os/manual/storage-management.md

 where X corresponds to the diskX number shown in the Unraid GUI.
 Using the /dev/mdX type device will maintain parity.
-If the file system to be repaired as an encrypted XFS one then the command needs to be modified to use the /dev/mapper/mdX device.
+If the file system to be repaired is an encrypted XFS one then the command needs to be modified to use the /dev/mapper/mdX device.

 If you ever need to run a check on a drive that is not part of the